 - Third degree felony if the number of items obtained, possessed, transferred, or used is five or more but less than 10

 - Second degree felony if the number of items obtained, possessed, transferred, or used is 10 or more but less than 50; or

 - First degree felony if the number of items obtained, possessed, transferred, or used is 50 or more.

 FBI Cyber Crime Unit – Visit the official website for the Federal Bureau of Investigations (FBI).
 Find more information surrounding the FBI’s cybercrime units including the Cyber Action Team, the National Cyber-Forensics & Training Alliance, and the Internet Crime Complaint Center.

 Texas Computer Crimes Laws – Follow the link provided to visit the Texas Penal Code website.
 Access the page to find more information on unlawful decryption, electronic data tampering, online solicitation of a minor, and other cybercrimes.
 You can also see how the state of Texas penalizes each offense.

-If your or someone you know has been charged with an Internet crime in the Harris County area, it is in your best interest to contact a defense attorney.
+If your or someone you know has been charged with an Internet crime in the Harris County area, it is in your best interest to contact an experienced defense attorney.
 Criminal defense attorney Brian Benken at The Benken Law Firm can assess your charges and clarify your legal options.

 Brian Benken is up to date with the current technology and Texas Internet laws.
 Cybercrimes can be difficult to defend and understand.
 Often, an attorney must not only understand the crime but the technology involved.
 Brian Benken is always up to date and ready for a challenge.
 Find a skilled Internet crimes attorney with The Benken Law Firm today.